learnk8s/learnk8s.io/src/advancedKubectl/content.md

 ### Disovering plugins

 One of the places to look for existing plugins is on GitHub, for example, in the [**kubectl-plugins**](https://github.com/topics/kubectl-plugins) topic.

 You will find several dozens of plugins there that might give you some inspiration of what else you can use kubectl for.

 Furthermore, there is a project called **krew** aiming at streamlining the discovery and installation of kubectl plugins, which is presented next.

 #### Using krew to discover and install kubectl plugins

 [Krew](https://github.com/GoogleContainerTools/krew) is a package manager for kubectl plugins (the name *krew* is a pun on the [*brew*](https://brew.sh/) package manager for macOS).

 It allows to browse kubectl plugins that are in the krew index and to install, upgrade, and uninstall them with a single command.

 To use krew, you have to install it first.

-Krew is itself distributed as a plugin, and you can install it according to the instructions [here](https://github.com/GoogleContainerTools/krew/#installation).
+Krew is itself distributed as a plugin, and you can install it according to the instructions [on the official project](https://github.com/GoogleContainerTools/krew/#installation).

 Once krew is installed, you can invoke it as `kubectl krew`.
 You can browse the plugins in the krew index as follows: